Alternate-Day Fasting: Eat Every Other Day

 Alternate-day fasting and weight loss

-For a lot of people, fasting is an easy and super effective way to lose weight that doesn’t involve strict calorie counting, and we see that supported in the evidence.
+For a lot of people, fasting every other day is an easy and super effective way to lose weight that doesn’t involve strict calorie counting, and we see that supported in the evidence.
 It can lead to weight loss and improved body composition.
 That’s because alternate-day fasting not only reduces energy intake by limiting total number of hours available for eating, but it may also alter appetite-regulating hormones like leptin, ghrelin, and xenin, which, when imbalanced may lead to increases in total energy intake and thus weight gain .

 A 2005 study looked at the effects of alternate-day fasting in non-obese subjects participating in a 22-day experiment of eating every other day.
 Participants lost, on average, 2.5% of their initial body weight and roughly 4% of initial fat mass, and also saw an increase in fat oxidation and reduced insulin levels .